-- The 1990s: More studies on MPC technology resulted in several breakthroughs, one of which was enabling the computation to run on mobile (i.e. less powerful) devices.
+- The 1990s: More studies on MPC technology resulted in several breakthroughs, including universal composability and enabling the computation to run on mobile (i.e. less powerful) devices.

 - 2008: The first practical application of MPC at scale occurred in a sealed-bid sugar beet auction in Denmark.

-- 2015: Following an increase in hacks and thefts from crypto wallets, crypto wallet providers and custodians begin utilizing MPC for private key and digital asset security.
+- 2015: Following an increase in hacks and thefts from crypto wallets, crypto wallet providers and digital asset custodians begin utilizing MPC for private key and digital asset security.

 How does multi-party computation work?

 To understand how MPC works, let’s consider one famous real world example: a random number-based approach within the context of MPC.

 Greg and Smith, two employees holding similar roles at a company, are having lunch.
-Then, they want to know whether they earn the same amount or if any of them is being paid less than what they deserve.
+They want to know whether they earn the average salary or if either of them is being paid less than what they deserve.
 Yet, they do not want to reveal their wages.
 How do they solve this dilemma without revealing their secrets to one another?

 A simple way to solve their problem would be to disclose their income to a trusted third party, such as a mutual friend, who can tell them if they earn the same wage based on the information she has received.
 However, the goal of a MPC protocol is to help them figure out who's worth the most among them without third-party involvement.